John M. Bendheim Loan Forgiveness Fund

 Successful applicants have a strong focus on social impact work and are able to demonstrate that confidently in the grant application.

-Previous winners have included executives at large national foundations, high school teachers and school administrators, financial analysts for state education departments, and government officials both in America and abroad.
+Previous winners have included executives at large national foundations, high school teachers and school administrators, financial analysts for state education departments, and government officials both in the U.S. and around the globe.

 Why should I apply?

-For those selected for this highly competitive program, Wharton will send up to $20,000 per year to the recipients’ lenders to pay down their loans.
-That means you’ll be able to work at that exciting nonprofit job without worrying about where you’ll find the money to tackle student loan debt.
+For those selected for this highly competitive program, Wharton will remit up to $20,000 per year to the recipients’ lenders to pay down the principle balance of their loans.
+That means you’ll be able to work at that exciting nonprofit or social impact job without worrying about where you’ll find the money to tackle student loan debt.

-You must reapply each year, and are eligible for up to five years of funding from the year you graduate.
+You must reapply each year and are eligible for up to five years of funding from the year you graduate.

-Please note, this award may be taxable, so awardees are advised to consult your tax advisors.
+Please note, this award may be taxable, so awardees are advised to consult their tax advisors.

 Financial need is also an important factor.
-The selection committee will review your Wharton educational debt and current salary; the funds apply to loans taken out during your Wharton MBA studies, but those with loan deferments are not eligible.
-Also, we cannot apply loan forgiveness to loan holders (such as CommonBond, SoFi, etc.) we cannot offer loan forgiveness for loans from family, friends, or individuals.
+The selection committee will review your Wharton educational debt and current salary; the funds apply to loans taken out during your Wharton MBA studies, but those with loan deferments are not eligible.* Also, while we can apply loan forgiveness to loan holders (such as CommonBond, SoFi, etc.) we cannot offer loan forgiveness for loans from family, friends, or individuals.